c-blake/suggest/README.md

 how things vary.
 The error bars are the standard deviation of the mean.
 The distribution is wide with 95th percentile times often 4X the 5th percentile.

-Both linear scanning and symspell querying have an additional optimization of shrinking the max distance passed to optimized edit distance calculators once "enough" correct suggestions have been found at lesser distances.
+Both linear scanning and SymSpell querying have an additional optimization of shrinking the max distance passed to optimized edit distance calculators once "enough" correct suggestions have been found at lesser distances.
 This can speed up such distance computations somewhat, especially for linear scans of